jayshill/exercises/exercise02/README.md

 A walkthrough of the analysis with R code and associated output is presented here:

-- `0 - final code needed for report.html`
+- `0 - final code needed for report.pdf`

 A more exhaustive breakdown of the code is included in these separate files: